Republic of Moldova

-The CoE Action Plan to support democratic reforms in the Republic of Moldova (2013-2016) was adopted by the CM in November 2013.
+The Council of Europe Action Plan for the Republic of Moldova 2021-2024 was adopted by the Committee of Ministers in November 2020 and officially launched in Strasbourg on 19 April 2021 in presence of Maia Sandu, President of the Republic of Moldova, and Marija Pejčinović Burić, Council of Europe Secretary General.
 The Action Plan has been developed as a strategic co-operation framework to support key national reforms and ultimately bring the country's legislative and regulatory frameworks, institutions and practice further in line with European standards.
-The Action Plan is well-aligned with national strategies and policy documents such as the Strategy for Justice Sector Reform (SJSR) 2011-2016, the National Human Rights Action Plan 2011-2014, the National Decentralisation Strategy and other sectorial strategies.
+The Action Plan is well-aligned with national strategies and policy documents such as the National Development Strategy “Moldova 2030”, the Strategy on Ensuring Independence and Integrity of the Justice Sector (2021- 2024) and its Action Plan as well as the National Human Rights Action Plan.

-The Action Plan consists of a total of 23 country-specific and regional/multilateral programmes with an overall financial volume slightly higher than 18 million Euros.
+The Action Plan consists of a total of 20 country-specific and regional/multilateral areas of intervention with an overall financial volume of almost with an overall funding of € 23 million.

 Launch of the Council of Europe Action Plan for the Republic of Moldova 2021-2024 in Strasbourg

 Video on the Action Plan for the Republic of Moldova

 Through the actions implemented in 2022, the Council of Europe Action Plan for the Republic of Moldova 2021-2024 contributed to the UN 2030 Agenda for Sustainable Development by supporting the United Nations Sustainable Development Goals (SDGs), notably SDG 3, SDG 4 (target 7), SDG 5 (targets 1, 2 and c), SDG 10 (target 4), SDG 11 (targets 3 and 7) and SDG 16 (target 3).